-APPOINTMENT OF PROXYHOLDER
+APPOINTMENT OF PROXY HOLDER

 The individuals named in the accompanying form of proxy are directors and/or officers of the Company.
-A shareholder wishing to appoint some other person (who need not be a shareholder) to represent him, her or it at the meeting has the right to do so, either by crossing out the person named in the form of proxy and inserting such person's name in the blank space provided in the form of proxy or by completing another form of proxy.
+A shareholder wishing to appoint some other person (who need not be a shareholder) to represent him, her, or it at the meeting has the right to do so, either by crossing out the person named in the form of proxy and inserting such person's name in the blank space provided in the form of proxy or by completing another form of proxy.
 Such a shareholder should notify the nominee of his or her appointment, obtain his or her consent to act as proxy and instruct him or her on how the shareholder's shares are to be voted by checking the space opposite the item on the form of proxy.
 In any case, the form of proxy should be dated and executed by the shareholder or his/her attorney authorized in writing, or if the shareholder is a company, under its corporate seal, or by an officer or attorney thereof duly authorized.
 If a non-management proxy holder is appointed on your behalf to vote your shares, please ensure the appointed proxy holder attends the Meeting in order for the vote to count.

-A proxy will not be valid for the Meeting or any adjournment thereof unless the completed, signed and dated form of proxy is delivered to the office of TSX Trust Company, located at 100 Adelaide St W, Suite 301, Toronto, Ontario M5H 4H1, not later than 48 hours (excluding Saturdays, Sundays and holidays) before the commencement of the Meeting (the "Cut-off").
-If the Meeting is adjourned, proxies or instructions to TSX Trust Company must be deposited 48 hours (excluding Saturdays, Sundays and holidays) before the time set for any reconvened meeting at which the proxy or instructions are to be used, or be deposited with the Chair of the Meeting prior to the commencement of the Meeting or any reconvened meeting.
+A proxy will not be valid for the Meeting or any adjournment thereof unless the completed, signed and dated form of proxy is delivered to the office of Marrelli Trust Company Limited, located at 82 Richmond Street East, Toronto, Ontario, M5C 1P1, not later than 48 hours (excluding Saturdays, Sundays and holidays) before the commencement of the Meeting (the "Cut-off").
+If the Meeting is adjourned, proxies or instructions to Marrelli Trust Company Limited must be deposited 48 hours (excluding Saturdays, Sundays, and holidays) before the time set for any reconvened meeting at which the proxy or instructions are to be used, or be deposited with the Chair of the Meeting prior to the commencement of the Meeting or any reconvened meeting.
 The time limit for deposit of proxies may be waived or extended by the Chair of the Meeting at his or her discretion, without notice.

 The document appointing a proxy must be in writing and completed and signed by a shareholder or his or her attorney authorized in writing or, if the shareholder is a corporation, by an officer or attorney thereof duly authorized.
-Instructions provided to TSX Trust Company by a shareholder must be in writing and completed and signed by the shareholder or his or her attorney authorized in writing or, if the shareholder is a corporation, by an officer or attorney thereof duly authorized and signed by the shareholder or his or her attorney authorized in writing or, if the shareholder is a corporation, by an officer or attorney thereof duly authorized.
+Instructions provided to Marrelli Trust Company Limited by a shareholder must be in writing and completed and signed by the shareholder or his or her attorney authorized in writing or, if the shareholder is a corporation, by an officer or attorney thereof duly authorized.
 Persons signing as officers, attorneys, executors, administrators, and trustees or similarly otherwise should so indicate and provide satisfactory evidence of such authority.